Learn how to sew bias tape to finish edges on clothing and craft projects.

 How to miter corners

 The double fold tape video above shows how to miter around a corner with your binding, but here’s a still image visual too.
+Basically you sew close to the corner, then fold at a 45-degree angle, then continue stitching.

 Your can also find a written tutorial for bias corners in this post.